mpcarl-ibm/crs-docs/_api/reference.md

 #### Upload an object

-A `PUT` given a path to an object uploads an object.
+A `PUT` given a path to an object uploads the request body as an object.
 A SHA256 hash of the object is a required header.

 **Syntax**